nasuni-labs/nasuni-dashboards/README.md

 6. Set your preferred System Location & System Contact.

-7. Click Save SNMP Settings.
+7. Click "Save SNMP Settings".

-8. Click Filers in the top bar.
+8. Click "Filers" in the top bar.

-9. Click SNMP Settings on the left-hand menu under Filer Settings.
+9. Click "SNMP Settings" on the left-hand menu under "Filer Settings".

 10. For each filer that should be monitored, select the filer(s) (Note: you can choose multiple filers if all values are shared).